-The following article explores my firsthand experience with what I now perceive to be a “Love Bite,” a term coined by Eve Lorgen, who is a phenomenal author, anomalous trauma researcher, counselor, and protégé of the legendary Barbara Bartholic, an Alien Abduction and MILAB Research pioneer.
+The following article explores my firsthand experience with what I now perceive to be a “Love Bite,” a term coined by Eve Lorgen, who is an author, anomalous trauma researcher, counselor, and protégé of the legendary Barbara Bartholic, an Alien Abduction and MILAB Research pioneer.
 Eve has written two books exploring this topic: “The Love Bite: Alien Interference of Human Love Relationships” and “The Dark Side of Cupid.”

 My Experience with the “Love Bite”